tushargoel86/system_design_principle/cache/Readme.md

 While read-through and cache-aside are very similar, there are at least two key differences:
 1. In cache-aside, the application is responsible for fetching data from the database and populating the cache.
 In read-through, this logic is usually supported by the library or stand-alone cache provider.
 2. Unlike cache-aside, the data model in read-through cache cannot be different than that of the database.
 Read-through caches work best for read-heavy workloads when the same data is requested many times.
 For example, a news story.
 The disadvantage is that when the data is requested the first time, it always results in cache miss and incurs the extra penalty of loading data to the cache.
-Developers deal with this by ‘warming’ or ‘pre-heating’ the cache by issuing queries manually.
+Developers deal with this by â€˜warmingâ€™ or â€˜pre-heatingâ€™ the cache by issuing queries manually.
 Just like cache-aside, it is also possible for data to become inconsistent between cache and the database, and solution lies in the write strategy.